uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 Details
 =======

-This section includes detailed descriptions of all data management objects in
+This section includes the detailed descriptions of all data management objects in
 |dal_short_name|.

 .. toctree::